Optimizing positional scoring rules for rank aggregation: Introduction

-In a rating application we envision, users of a hotel booking system are asked to rank hotels they have stayed recently in a specific city and the rating application aims to compute a full ranking of the hotels (or, possibly, different rankings for different relevant criteria).
+An example of the rating application that we envision is as follows.
+Users of a hotel booking system are asked to rank hotels in a specific city, in which they have recently stayed.
+The goal of the system is to compute a full ranking of the hotels (or, possibly, different rankings depending on different relevant criteria, such as price, cleanliness, location, etc.) that can help new users.
 Clearly, each user can provide meaningful feedback for just a few hotels.
 Again, in this scenario, the system might ask each user to focus only on a subset of the hotels she knows.
+Similar examples of rating applications include systems related to ranking restaurants, universities, and so on.

 Besides the different sets of alternatives each individual is asked to rank in the above scenarios, another implicit feature is that there is an {\em underlying true ranking} of all alternatives (e.g., the ranking of exam papers in terms of their quality or the ranking of hotels in terms of their facilities) that we would like to compute when aggregating the individual preferences.
 Can we do so using simple voting-like rules?
-We follow an optimization approach which can be described with the following question: Assuming that we have partial knowledge of the underlying true ranking and access to sampled profiles, which is the rule that yields an outcome that is as consistent as possible to (our partial knowledge of) the underlying true ranking when applied to the sampled profiles?
+We follow an {\em optimization approach} which can be described with the following question: \begin{quote} Assuming that we have partial knowledge of the underlying true ranking and access to sampled profiles, which is the rule that yields an outcome that is as consistent as possible to (our partial knowledge of) the underlying true ranking when applied to the sampled profiles? \end{quote}